shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/set-endpoint.md

 ---
-Title : Set Endpoint
+title : Set Endpoint
-Description : This function sets the Impression Bus endpoint to which ad requests are made. ms.custom : seller-tag
+D=description : This function sets the Impression Bus endpoint to which ad requests are made. ms.custom : seller-tag
 ---

 # Set Endpoint

 This function sets the Impression Bus endpoint to which ad requests are made.